cloud-barista/cm-honeybee/README.md

 ## For who develop modules with Honeybee

-### About passwords and private keys
+### About encrypted values of the connection info
 Those encrypted values are always changes with each request by RSA algorithm.

-### How to decrypt the password and the private key in the connection info?
+### How to decrypt encrypted values in the connection info?
   1. Build and run the Honeybee server.
      ```shell
      cd server